SchwarzIT/onyx/apps/docs/src/basics/colors.md

 ### Quantitatives

-Quantitative colors help make infographics look good.
+Quantitative colors help makeing [infographics](/basics/infographics) look good.
 They're used to distinguish between different parts in graphs, charts, or other visuals, making it easier to understand quantitative information.

 ## Ratio